KwameNtaadu007/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 This project focuses on designing web infrastructure using a single, distributed, secured and scale up server design concepts.
 The infrastructure comprises various components to host a website accessible via the domain name www.foobar.com.
 The main components include the LAMP stack (Linux, Apache, MySQL, PHP), a web server (Nginx), an application server, and a MySQL database.

-# Project Readme: Scalable Web Infrastructure with HAProxy Load Balancer

-## Overview

-This project focuses on designing a scalable web infrastructure with a high availability load balancer (HAProxy).
-The goal is to ensure reliability, fault tolerance, and efficient traffic distribution.
-The infrastructure separates the web server, application server, and database components on dedicated servers, and leverages a load balancer cluster for scaling and redundancy.

 ## Project Components